Five Ways Not to Run People Away From Your Church

 When we keep His word in our hearts we will be less likely to hurt others.

 I was blessed to have been a part of a ministry that emphasized the importance of those in key positions, leading the way for the rest of the church members.
-Those who were elders, ministers, ushers, part of the praise team, deacons, deaconess, teachers, office staff, etc. had monthly meetings.
-We were told to begin preparing for Sunday over the weekend by being in a mode of praying and fasting.
+Elders, ministers, ushers, the praise team, deacons, deaconess, teachers, office staff, etc. had monthly meetings.
+We were told to begin preparing for Sunday over the weekend by being in a mode of prayer and fasting.
 We were expected to show up to serve with our hearts right with the Lord and if there had been any family squabbles we were to check them at the door before we entered.

 The elder who was the intercessory prayer director advised us to listen to worship music on the way to church and be in tune with the Holy Spirit, He said we should seek God's forgiveness before praying so that our prayers would not be hindered.
 We were to greet people with a smile and remain spiritual so as not to offend.
 Encountering church leaders with attitudes is a sure way to run people away.
-Mature believers will not hurt others.
+Mature believers will not hurt others, so don’t abuse your position.

 Hebrews 6:1 Therefore leaving the elementary teaching about the Christ, let us press on to maturity, not laying again a foundation of repentance from dead works and of faith toward God.